groepl/Take-Useful-Notes/README.md

 More about: https://www.soenkeahrens.de/en/takesmartnotes

 ## Sketchnotes
 Sketchnotes are a way of taking notes using drawings and illustrations, along with words.
-It was created by Mike Rohde.
-It allows you to add visual element to your notes, making it more engaging, memorable and easy to understand the subject.
+It was created by Mike Rohde and allows you to add visual element to your notes, making it more engaging, memorable and easy to understand the subject.

 More about: https://rohdesign.com/handbook